moorepants/me41035/content/pages/instructor-guide.rst

 January

-- Update the course website with registration info, put warnings on schedule, and hide assignments.
+- [Instructor] Update the course website with registration info, put warnings on schedule, and hide assignments.
-- Set up the Brightspace page with registration instructions
+- [Instructor] Set up the Brightspace page with registration instructions.
+- [Instructor] Check that the room has been scheduled in mytimetable.
+- Instructor and Sports Engineering Institute meet to plan this year.

+February

+- Registration opens Feb 1.
+- [Sports Institute] Advertise the course in flyers and coffee machin screens.
+- [Sports Institute] Manage registrations, make wait list.

+March

+- Regsitration closes Mar 1.
+- [Sports Institute] Send out confirmation of course registration.
+- Check-in meeting about registration and planning between instructor and institute.

+May

+- [Sports Institute] Final confirmation with team members.
+Add team members to reduce chance of no shows on first day.
+- [Instructor] Find a teaching assistant.
+- [Sports Institute] Hire the teaching assistant.
+- [Instructor] Finalize the schedule and update the website.

+June

+- [Instructor] Move last years releveant files to this year's google drive and share with the teaching assistant.
+- [Instructor] Create new MS Teams.
+- [Teaching Assistnt] Add teams and private channels to MS Teams.
+Make sure everyone can access.
+- [Teaching Assistant] Get trained on using the Cosmed system (ideally from the lab coordinator).
+- [Teaching Assistant] Book the BHV (first aid) person to be present during physio tests.
+Call around to companies, least cost if possible.
+Arrange invoicing with Sports Institute.
+- Meet one week before class starts to review all outstanding information and issues.

 Github
 ======